Geocoding with UDFs

 /

-select geopy_geocode_long_lat('10 Downing Street, London, UK') from dual;
+SELECT geopy_geocode_long_lat('10 Downing Street, London, UK') FROM dual;

 CREATE TABLE